izznogooood/docker-plexconnect/README.md

 **Troubleshooting**:

-Bofore reporting a problem, please reboot your appleTV and/or restart you docker.
+Bofore reporting a problem, please reboot your appleTV and/or restart your container.
 Report issues: https://github.com/izznogooood/plexconnect-docker/issues